 Usually I prefer photography but occasionally I get to express myself in other art forms.
 This is a wall in the staff lounge at ASU Art department.
 I presented the design idea and it was excepted.
 No money but it was awesome to do.

 This delicate little bloom is about the size of my thumb nail.
 It sits on top of a tall spindly stem hoping to get it high enough that a desert breeze can spread its pollen.
 I am fascinated how each of God's creations are so beautifully suited to its own environment.
 A single bloom is cute but thousands blooming in the desert cast yellow cape over the brown desert.
+Stunning.

 This picture reminds me of a poster I had on my door when I was in high school.
 You can mourn because Roses have thorns or rejoice because Thorn bushes have Roses.